mdn/content/files/en-us/web/api/protected_audience_api/run_ad_auction/index.md

 - `decisionLogicURL`
   - : The URL of the seller's bidding logic JavaScript code, which is run during the ad auction to generate the interest group's auction bid.
 The JavaScript must contain an author-defined [`generateBid()`](#) function, which is run on each received bid to generate suitability scores. `decisionLogicURL`s must be valid HTTPS URLs that contain no fragment or credentials.
 They must also be same-origin with the `seller`.
 - `interestGroupBuyers`
-  - : An array containing the URLs of the interest group [owners](/en-US/docs/Web/API/Navigator.joinAdInterestGroup#owner) invited to bid in the auction.
+  - : An array containing the URLs of the interest group [owners](/en-US/docs/Web/API/Navigator/joinAdInterestGroup#owner) invited to bid in the auction.
 All interest groups with these owners that the user's browser is a member of will be invited to bid in the auction, provided:
-    - The group's [`biddingLogicURL`](/en-US/docs/Web/API/Navigator.joinAdInterestGroup#biddingLogicURL) resolves successfully.
+    - The group's [`biddingLogicURL`](/en-US/docs/Web/API/Navigator/joinAdInterestGroup#biddingLogicURL) resolves successfully.
-    - The group has at least one ad creative listed in its [`ads`](/en-US/docs/Web/API/Navigator.joinAdInterestGroup#ads) array.
+    - The group has at least one ad creative listed in its [`ads`](/en-US/docs/Web/API/Navigator/joinAdInterestGroup#ads) array.
-    - The group's [`priority`](/en-US/docs/Web/API/Navigator.joinAdInterestGroup#priority) is greater than or equal to `0`.
+    - The group's [`priority`](/en-US/docs/Web/API/Navigator/joinAdInterestGroup#priority) is greater than or equal to `0`.
 - `auctionSignals`
-  - : Any value containing arbitrary metadata related to the auction that is shared with the buyer (passed into `generateBid()`) and the seller (passed into `scoreAd()`).
+  - : Arbitrary metadata related to the auction that is shared with the buyer (passed into `generateBid()`) and the seller (passed into `scoreAd()`).
+This property can take any value provided it is JSON-serializable.
 Can also be expressed as a promise if you wish the values to be passed asynchronously.
-This gives the seller an opportunity to provide information about the page context (such as ad size and publisher ID), the type of auction (for example, first-price vs second-price), etc..
+This gives the seller an opportunity to provide information about the page context (such as ad size and publisher ID), the type of auction (for example, first-price vs second-price), etc.
 - `sellerSignals`
-  - : Any value containing arbitrary metadata related to the seller that is shared with the seller only at this stage (passed into `scoreAd()`).
+  - : Arbitrary metadata related to the seller that is shared with the seller only at this stage (passed into `scoreAd()`).
+This property can take any value provided it is JSON-serializable.
 Can also be expressed as a promise if you wish the values to be passed asynchronously.
 - `sellerTimeout`
   - : A number representing the maximum allowable runtime in milliseconds of the seller's `scoreAd()` script.
 If a value is not specified, the default 50ms is used.
 The maximum allowed `sellerTimeout` is 500ms — higher values will be clamped to this maximum.
 - `perBuyerSignals`